-An exchange-traded fund (ETF) is a type of investment fund that holds potentially hundreds, sometimes thousands, of individual shares or bonds.
+An exchange-traded fund (ETF) is a type of investment fund that holds potentially hundreds, sometimes thousands, of investments such as shares or bonds1, like a mutual fund.

 Spreading your investments like this helps to reduce your risk, compared to owning just a handful of individual shares or bonds.